BlueNokia/SECLUDE-ethereum-track/README.md

 <b>Renting out HDD Space</b><br>
 Problems:
 1. Ever ran out of space on your PC and withheld to do a task?
 2. Worried about the security of your data on the cloud despite the promises made by the companies?
-(A) javascript:nicTemp();
 3. Are cloud services affordable?
 4. Felt jaded because of the retrieval speed of data from the cloud?
 Solutions: